Seneca-BSA/bsa/docs/ses250/lab2.md

 - Operate a DC power supply
 - Setup and read measurements from a digital multimeter (DMM)
 - Assemble electronic components onto a breadboard
-- Measurements voltage from a breadboard using a digital multimeter (DMM)
+- Measure voltage from a breadboard using a digital multimeter (DMM)

 ## Important Rules for this Lab